Stronger With Every Step

 DONATE

 “When we first learned Callum had type 1 diabetes, we were overwhelmed and uncertain.
-But together we learned, adjusted, and followed his lead—he faced it with such courage that it gave us strength.
-Moving forward, we chose to live fully, never letting diabetes define him, and always believing his dreams were bigger than the diagnosis.”
+But we adjusted and followed his lead.
+He faced it with such courage that it gave us strength.
+Callum chose to live fully, never letting diabetes define him.
+His dreams were always bigger than his diagnosis.”

 — Marty & Debra Robinson